BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES

+thres an error with qb-stop -A

+Why is 10.1.8.2/30 always skipped?
+Do some logging, find out why.

 could be a way at boot or i3 launch to reclone all jails?

 qb-disp with -Z option for cloning root dataset as well

-pf.conf
-	- wgIP constant really should be called "endpointIP" or something like that

-qb-create
-	- GUIDED MODE needs to be completely redone.
-	- Add the new jail to the i3gen.conf and execute keybindings
-	- NEXT IN LINE

 qb-connect
-	- could figure out what about stupid pf is preventing network connection for adhoc connected jails
+	- could figure out what about pf is preventing network connection for adhoc connected jails

 devfs.rules
 	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
 	- Maybe the file should be added to the get_global_variables assignments library

 Cycle all scripts through shellcheck again.

+qb-create
+	- GUIDED MODE needs to be completely redone.

 /usr/local/share/quBSD
 	- Needs updated in general after you're done